What Is Implied Volatility

 How to measure implied volatility

-As implied volatility is just an expected volatility (or a guessed one), it would be good to know how this expectation is calculated.
+As implied volatility in options is just an expected volatility (or a guessed one), it would be good to know how this expectation is calculated.
 But the thing is that’s it cannot be just calculated.
 The reason for this is that you would need to interview every market participant to have an exact calculation of implied volatility.
-Therefore, the implied volatility can only be calculated indirectly as a part of a formula.
+Therefore, the implied volatility for options can only be calculated indirectly as a part of a formula.

 This formula is the best-known formula for calculation (or estimation) of the fair value of an option.
 The name of this formula is “Black-Scholes-Formula” and it was developed by three economists – Fischer Black, Myron Scholes, and Robert Merton in the year 1973.

-This formula is pretty complex to make a calculation manually, and for a Call option price it looks like this:
+This formula is pretty complex to make a calculation manually, and for a call option price it looks like this:

 For a put option the formula looks like this: